deankoch/rswat.maker/README.md

 2.  programmable
 3.  extensible

-Best of all, it makes a huge number of R-based statistical analysis and GIS tools accessible to a SWAT+ modeler.
+Easy integration with R makes a large number of statistical analysis and GIS tools accessible to a SWAT+ modeler.
 Like QGIS, R (and its CRAN packages) are open-source, free to use, and well-documented.
-We believe there is a great potential to improve SWAT+ by putting it under the microscope in R, where it can be confronted it with new methodologies and ideas that may deviate from the boilerplate SWAT+ model building process provided by the SWAT+ developers.
+We believe there is a great potential to improve SWAT+ by putting it under the microscope in R, where it can be confronted it with new methodologies and ideas.

 ## Datasets